Jewish Book Council: Sami Rohr Prize

-This is an annual $100,000 prize awarded to the finest works of Jewish interest.
+From 2006 to 2020, JBC administered the Sami Rohr Prize, and annual $100,000 prize awarded to the finest works of Jewish interest.
 Established in 2006 by Sami Rohr's descendants on his 80th birthday, it is one of the richest literary prizes in the world.
 It alternates between fiction and non-fiction.
+The award was given in association with the Jewish Book Council until 2020 and is now administered by the National Library of Israel.